Charanjeev-2k2/LetsChat/README.md

 ## Prerequisites
-Allow the camera and audio permissions asked by the browser Start video call simultaneously for all users
+Allow the camera and audio permissions asked by the browser
+\nStart video call simultaneously for all users